Building Warrant of Fitness

 Where to get information

 The Ministry of Business, Innovation and Employment website has a vast array of information relating to all aspects of the building industry, including Building Warrants of Fitness.
 It also has news and information about the Building Act and Building Code and information about the Ministry's building control services and activities.

 Unsure how a Building Warrant of Fitness works?

 The council has produced an information pack(PDF, 1MB) for building owners or agents.
 You may also like to find out more about safety in public buildings(PDF, 833KB) and your obligations as a building owner.

 Independent Qualified Persons (IQP) Register

-Palmerston North City Council, Manawatu District Council, Whanganui District Council, Tararua District Council and recently Stratford District Council, have come together to form a Central Independent Qualified Persons (IQP) Register.
+Palmerston North City Council, Manawatu District Council, Whanganui District Council, Tararua District Council.
+Stratford District Council and recently South Taranaki and New Plymouth councilshave come together to form a Central Independent Qualified Persons (IQP) Register.